Should You Shock Your Pool After Rain? When & How Guide

 2. Test water chemistry: Use a reliable test kit (Taylor K-2006 or equivalent) to check FC, pH, total alkalinity (TA), and cyanuric acid (CYA) levels

-3. Calculate shock dosage: Determine your shock level based on CYA.
+3. Calculate shock dosage: Use our chlorine calculator to determine your shock level based on CYA.
 For 30-50 ppm CYA, maintain FC at 12-20 ppm during shocking

 4. Add liquid chlorine: Use 1 gallon of 12.5% sodium hypochlorite per 10,000 gallons to raise FC by approximately 10 ppm